 When the past is incorporated into the present moment, there need not be an expenditure of energy in the affective reaction of this past.
 For life is flowing whether or not it will be reflected.
 This flowing movement is ascendatory—an immanent movement towards transcendence.
 This continuum is one which always escapes reflexive capture by thought and precedes, exceeds and supersedes it.
 Life goes on, whether or not there is something to think it, whether or not there is something to affirm or negate it.
 Thus, we may conserve our energy such that we can be fully conscious of how we make use of the past, rather than being determined by it, such that we find satisfaction in the results of our actions.
 By eschewing the privileging of positive or negative, we then strive to achieve balance within ourselves.

 There is no place for affirmation because divine satisfaction has not yet been achieved; likewise there is no place for negation because the process has not ended.
 Ultimately there is no death nor birth but the explosive prismatism of eternal silence—the infinite which is infinitely lived.

 It is the Becoming-Being of cosmos, the height of value intensity which may be found through the cultivation of unmediated experience.
-For it is when we live life as it really is, that we may arouse the spark of divine creativity to new heights, to drive the ascendatory revolution towards the World-To-Come.
+For it is when we live life as it really is, that we may arouse the spark of divine creativity to new heights, to accelerate the ascendatory revolution towards our World-To-Come.